Total Knee Replacement

 Often there is quite a deformity of the knee joint at the time of surgery.
 The natural anatomy of the leg is used to plan and restore the mechanical alignment of the knee joint during surgery.

-Mr Westerman uses the Nexgen Total Knee Replacement, which has very good long term survival results.
+Mr Westerman uses the Persona Total Knee Replacement, which has excellent clinical results.

 What are the potential benefits of knee replacement surgery?